 For liquidity providers that fulfill orders:

-• GET /provider/orders - List available orders for fulfillment
+GET /provider/orders - List orders available for fulfillment

-• GET /provider/rates/{token}/{fiat} - Get market rates
+GET /provider/rates/{token}/{fiat} - Get market rate bands (buy / sell sides)

-• GET /provider/stats - Get provider statistics
+GET /provider/stats - Get provider statistics

-• GET /provider/node-info - Get node information
+GET /provider/node-info - Get provision node information

 General Endpoints